ausaccessfed/dev-portal/docs/_connect-a-synthetic-oidc-service/03-available-scopes-and-edugain.md

 ## Scopes

-Once your service has been [registered in Federation Manager](http://127.0.0.1:4000/find-your-registered-services/01-overview) and the AAF has provided you with access to the synthetic feature, click on your new active synthetic service:
+Once the AAF has provided you with access to the synthetic feature and you have registered your service in [Federation Manager](http://127.0.0.1:4000/find-your-registered-services/01-overview), click on your new active synthetic service:

 ![Services Page](/assets/images/connect-a-synthetic-oidc-service/synthetic-oidc-service.png)